netuno-org/doc/docs/academy/ui/groups-users.md

 - Wait for the group data to automatically fill in the fields (Name, Email, and options).

-- Make the desired changes (example: deactivate an old group by changing "Active" or change its name).
+- Make the desired changes (example: deactivate an old group by changing "Active" checkbox or change its name).

 After making the changes, click "Save".